Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/src/samples/java/README.md

 ## Examples

-The following sections provide code samples covering common operations with OpenTelemetry Azure Monitor Exporter client library.
+The following sections provide code samples covering common operations with Azure Monitor Logs and Metrics query client libraries.

 * [Get logs for a query][get_logs]
 * [Get logs for a batch for queries][get_batch_logs]